-Stroock will be sponsoring and Stroock Partner's William Campbell and Diana Brummer will be speaking at IMN’s Borrower & Investor Forum on Real Estate Mezzanine Financing & Subordinated Debt.
+Stroock will be sponsoring and Stroock partner William Campbell will be speaking at IMN’s Borrower & Investor Forum on Real Estate Mezzanine Financing & Subordinated Debt.
 The event will take place November 10, 2015 in New York, NY.

 William Campbell will participate in the panel discussion "Documentation & Deal Structuring Today to Offer Greater Protection in Workouts Tomorrow."
 The panel will examine: Deal structuring and documentation: Recent noteworthy trends * Inter-creditor agreements: What are the key points in structuring them today?
 How to better protect your interests in the case of a default?
 What are the common mistakes to avoid? * Under what circumstances are control rights more or less important?
 Cure rights? * Multi-tranche/multi-lender deals – How to structure? * Are the dynamics of negotiations changing?
 Are there situations in which mezz/sub-debt lenders have the advantage?

-Diana Brummer will participate in the panel discussion "Preferred Equity/Mezzanine/Bridge Finance for Land Acquisition, Pre-Development & Construction Deals: Borrower & Lender Perspectives."
+Another panel discussion is titled "Preferred Equity/Mezzanine/Bridge Finance for Land Acquisition, Pre-Development & Construction Deals: Borrower & Lender Perspectives."
 The panel will examine:

 * Raw land acquisition vs. pre-development costs vs. new construction: What financing is available and from what types of capital provider?
 What types of development/construction are being favored?
 In what locations? * Are underwriting standards getting too loose in certain markets?
 With so much capital hungry for deals, is it closer to being a borrowers market? * What are typical deal terms/conditions today?
 Timeframes to close? * How about secondary and tertiary market financing?
 What types of development/geographies are still not getting financed? * From the borrower perspective how does preferred equity compare to mezzanine/bridge financing in a land/pre-development/ construction deal?
 Are there particular deals or situations where preferred equity makes more sense than mezzanine/bridge financing for lenders or borrowers? * What do borrowers need to do to attract financing for raw land?
 For pre-development?
 For construction? * Pre-Leasing: What do lenders expect? * Risks associated with liens * Deals going bad mid-construction: What are the workout considerations for land and construction deals for borrowers and lenders?
 What are the inter-creditor issues for construction loans?
 What is the latest in protection in the case of a default? *